aeells/cdk-dynamic-api-gateway-waf-rules/README.md

 - Creates an associated Regional WAF ACL

 ### Prerequisites
-- Sign up for an AWS account (this example will deploy to free-tier if destroyed)
+- Sign up for an AWS account (this example will deploy to free-tier if destroyed shortly afterwards)
 - (Best practice) Enable MFA for the root user
 - (Best practice) Create a user group with 'AdministratorAccess' permissions and associate a user with access key credentials
 - Store these access key credentials in `~/.aws/credentials`

-### Basic commands
+### Deploy this example

 * `npm run build`     compile typescript to js
 * `cdk deploy --all`  deploy all stacks to your default AWS account/region